Time to get cozy, sip on some spiced pumpkin coffee, and set up a Blimey Box game for your child!

-Our brain games are best enjoyed using our Blimey Box Game Kit.
-This kit goes with all our Brain Games and is the physical component to make our learning games hands-on.
+Our brain games are best enjoyed using our Blimey Box Escape Game Kit.
+This kit goes with all our Escape Games and is the physical component to make our learning games hands-on.
 Kids love manipulating the locks and opening locked boxes and bag.

 First of all, who is this game for?

 Are you wondering if this game will be good for you and your little one?
 We designed our enrichment games for kids looking for a challenge as they prepare for kindergarten.
 However, it's perfect for kindergartners or even first-grade kids who want to review and practice some foundational math and reading skills (and have some fun).

 This Thanksgiving escape game covers a variety of reading and math skills (including sudoku and phonics).